Winnie the Pooh (franchise): My Friends Tigger & Pooh

 My Friends Tigger & Pooh is an American animated television series based on the A. A. Milne children's books.
 The television series features Winnie-the-Pooh and his friends, including two new characters: a brave 6-year-old red-headed girl named Darby and her dog Buster.
-Although Darby is the main human friend of Pooh and the gang and the leader of the Super Sleuths, Christopher Robin still appears in two episodes.
+Although Darby is the main human friend of Pooh and the gang and the leader of the Super Sleuths, Christopher Robin, now a 10-year-old boy and attended school, still appears in two episodes.

 Playdate with Winnie the Pooh

-On April 29, 2022, as part of the "Disney Junior Fun-Fest Showcase" presentation by Disney Branded Television at Disney's California Adventure, Disney Branded Television president Ayo Davis announced a brand new short-form musical animated series from Oddbot Inc. for Disney Junior under the title Playdate with Winnie the Pooh.
+On April 29, 2022, as part of the "Disney Junior Fun-Fest Showcase" presentation by Disney Branded Television at Disney's California Adventure, Disney Branded Television president Ayo Davis announced a brand new short-form musical animated prequel series from Oddbot Inc. for Disney Junior under the title Playdate with Winnie the Pooh.
 The series is directed by Jojo Ramos Patrick and produced by Greg Chalekian.
 Chris Hamilton is the executive producer on the show, and Elise Fachon is the co-executive producer under the premise of "A young Pooh as he enjoys playdates with his friends.
-Set in the exciting outdoors of the Hundred Acre Wood".
+Set long before the events of the first special, in the exciting outdoors of the Hundred Acre Wood".
 As opposed to previous incarnations, this is the first Winnie the Pooh project to feature child voice actors.
 A stop motion pilot episode aired on November 4, 2018, in which Pooh was originally voiced by Jim Cummings.
 In the pilot, Pooh tells us a story of how he met his friends for the first time.
 Stop motion was the original concept look for the series, which was discarded.